Sunday, January 27, 2019

 Rohit with the little kid he is taking care of.

-When we reached Ram mandir at Sulgav we saw a teenage boy holding his grandmother's hand and gently taking her somewhere.
+When we reached Ram Mandir at Sulgav, we saw a teenage boy holding his grandmother's hand and gently leading her somewhere.
 He saw us entering the temple and quickly ran to get a plastic sheet for us to sit on and rest.
-He is then busy answering questions of other pilgrims.
+He is then busy answering questions from other pilgrims.
 He makes quick runs to a nearby shop and gets things for pilgrims.
 He takes us to the place where lunch was being served.
-In between he is also playing and taking care of another kid younger to him:)
+In between, he is also playing and taking care of another kid younger than him:)

-His name is Rohit and is in class 7.
+His name is Rohit, and he is in class 7.
 Swara calls him and asks about the grandmother.
-He said she is blind and she wanted to go to the temple so was just helping her out.
-We asked him how about serving all of us, why do you do that?
-He said, you are doing something good.
-You are serving river Narmada and I am serving all of you.
+He said she is blind and that she wanted to go to the temple, so he was just helping her out.
+We asked him, "How about serving all of us?
+Why do you do that?"
+He said, " You are doing something good.
+You are serving the river Narmada, and I am serving all of you.

-This little tot was in his school uniform so we inquired what was his daily schedule like.
-He said "Before going to school at 10 am and after returning from school at 4 pm, I am at the temple.
+This little tot was in his school uniform, so we inquired about the daily schedule.
+He said, "Before going to school at 10 am and after returning from school at 4 pm, I am at the temple.
 I will be late at school as the person who takes care of the temple and pilgrims has gone to the market.
-He gave me the charge to take care of everything till he is back.
-I will tell my teacher the same thing." :) As soon as the temple care giver came he took his school bag and ran off to school.
+He gave me the charge of taking care of everything until he is back.
+I will tell my teacher the same thing"" :) As soon as the temple caregiver came, he took his school bag and ran off to school.

-It was so amazing to see this kid tuning in with everyone and everything that was happening at the temple.
-We were struck by his gentleness, prompt response, mature conversation and his inclination to serve with so much love.
+It was so amazing to see this kid tuning in to everything that was happening at the temple.
+We were struck by his gentleness, prompt response, mature conversation, and his inclination to serve with so much love.

-In the evening we met eight year old Shyam.
-Before responding to any of our questions he would
+In the evening, we met eight-year-old Shyam.
+Before responding to any of our questions,s he would

-Shyam who was still looking at the screen told me as a matter of fact, “you eat what you get and some day if you don’t get anything you just eat a packet of biscuit and sleep, that is how it is when you are in a pilgrimage”.
-I did not expect anything like this coming from a kid, but yes my youngest teacher was telling me to just go with the flow. 😊
+Shya,m who was still looking at the screen,n told me as a matter of fact, " You eat what you get,t and some day if you don't get anything,g you just eat a packet of biscuits and sleep, that is how it is when you are on a pilgrimage."
+I did not expect anything like this coming from a kid, but yes, my youngest teacher was telling me to just go with the flow. 😊

 Kumbhar :)

-Once the pot is off the wheel and just about to get into the kiln, the potter keeps one hand inside the pot as support and uses the other hand to tap the outer surface to make to strong and give it shape.
+Once the pot is off the wheel and just about to go into the kiln, the potter keeps one hand inside the pot for support and uses the other to tap the outer surface to strengthen it and give it shape.

-Reminded me of this analogy with relationships - if the hand inside is that of love the relationship can withstand many outer storms.
+Reminded me of this analogy about relationships: if the hand inside is that of love, the relationship can withstand many outer storms.

-The round darts that you see in the picture is for the inner support while the flat darts are for the tapping.
-Bhagwan bhai shared that the weight of the inner darts is always heavier then the outer darts.
+The round darts that you see in the picture are for the inner support, while the flat darts are for the tapping.
+Bhagwan bhai shared that the inner darts are always heavier than the outer darts.
 Looks like the weight of love should always be greater :)

-On a sunny afternoon when I am fetched a glass of cool water from a similar pot I know the amount of love and labor that someone has put in with a lot of gentle tapping.
+On a sunny afternoon, when I am fetched a glass of cool water from a similar pot, I know the amount of love and labor that someone has put into it, with a lot of gentle tapping.

 @Ghaths of Maheshwar.